AndreySosnovyy/bloc_side_effect/README.md

 ## Motivation

-It contains most core Mys from original package and a new one which is Side Effects.
+This package is here to solve some problems that you may face during developing mobile apps using BLoC architecture.
+What kind of problems:
+1) Putting a mess of parameters in your state classes just to react to them in UI.
+Now you can get rid of it in favor of using separate stream of side effects.
+2) Emitting states just because you need to show a toast or make any small action in UI even if your business logic doesn't imply this emits.
+3)  A necessity to emit two different states in a row just to perform something in UI because current implementation of flutter_bloc intentionally doesn't listen if states are of the same type in sequence.

-Side Effects My is inspired by [side_effect_bloc](https://pub.dev/packages/side_effect_bloc) but also with some new utility widgets based on default flutter_bloc's ones.
-These can be used like a full alternative but with Side Effects if provided.
-Here is the list of them:
+Side Effects feature is inspired by [side_effect_bloc](https://pub.dev/packages/side_effect_bloc) but also with some new utility widgets based on original flutter_bloc's ones.
+Use them as usual but provide a handler for side effects.
+Here is the list of these widgets:

 - BlocBuilder → BlocBuilderWithSideEffects
 - BlocListener → BlocListenerWithSideEffects
 - BlocConsumer → BlocConsumerWithSideEffects.

+If you don't need the side effect feature for specific bloc just use original widgets in UI.
+But now you must provide a `bloc` parameter as it is required.
+This is the only difference.
+These widgets are:

+- BLocBuilder
+- BlocListener
+- BlocCustomer.

 Please take attention that some of the original classes are not presented in this package!
 These are:

 - DI-related (BlocProvider, MultiBlocProvider, RepositoryProvider, MultiRepositoryProvider)
 - Cubit
 - Other (MultiBlocListener, BlocSelector).